Mathias Ranégie: Loan to Djurgården

 In February 2016, Ranégie joined Allsvenskan side Djurgården on a one-season loan.
 He played 24 league games throughout the campaign, scoring six goals.

 Later career

 Ranégie was released by Watford upon the expiry of his contract at the end of the 2016-17 season, having not played competitively for the now-Premier League side since 2014.
 On 11 August 2017, he returned to former club BK Häcken, six years after initially leaving.
 Ranégie played 10 games for the club, scoring once, before leaving on a free transfer in November 2017.

 International career

 Following his performance during the 2009 season he was called up by the Sweden national team's coach Erik Hamrén for the 2010 January tour on the Arabian Peninsula.
 The squad selection for the camp traditionally feature the best Swedish players in domestic and other Scandinavian leagues.
-He was once again selected for 2012 tour but withdrew due to personal reasons.
+He was once again selected for 2012 tour but withdrew for personal reasons.